Blog home

 Use the tray for focused activities such as developing fine motor skills.
 Place cup cake tins in the tray for threading items to be placed into.
 Select a range of threading resources such as chunky beads, pasta, giant buttons.
 Provide colourful shoes laces, ribbons and string for the children to choose from.

-Fill the tray with items like pom poms and tweezers for picking out and sorting exercises, or scissors and a selection of leaves for cutting.
+Fill the tray with items like pom poms and tweezers for picking out and sorting exercises, or scissors and a selection of materials for cutting.

 Pirates and treasure!

-Engage the boys (and girls!) in your setting with a pirate-themed tuff tray Incorporating our beautiful potion bottles to make pirate potions and grog!
+Engage children in your setting with a pirate-themed tuff tray Incorporating beautiful potion bottles to make pirate potions and grog!
 Digging for treasure in sand enables children to count and sort their findings.
-Try the TTS Metal detectors to search under sand.
-Use Encourage them to get creative by designing their own treasure maps.
-Combine this with dressing up and the children will have a fantastic pirate-themed play session!
+Try the TTS Metal detectors to search for hidden treasure in the sand.
+Encourage them to get creative by designing their own treasure maps.
+Combine this with dressing up and the children will have a fantastic pirate-themed learning experience!

 tuff spot pirate treasure